Urine Test May Provide Less Invasive Option for Prostate Cancer Diagnosis

 Participants:

-The initial study performed the liquid biopsy test on a cohort of 126 patient with benign to cancerous prostate tumors.
-Among the 126, 64 patients were known prostate cancer cases, 31 had known benign prostatic hyperplasia and other prostatitis diseases, while 31 were healthy participants with no prostate related pathological conditions.
+The initial study performed the liquid biopsy test on a cohort of 126 patients with benign to cancerous prostate tumors.
+Among the 126 patients, 64 were known prostate cancer cases, 31 had known benign prostatic hyperplasia and other prostatitis diseases, while 31 were healthy participants with no prostate-related pathological conditions.

 Methodology: